iTransformers/ciscoCLI4groovy/README.md

 ```

-## Send a single configuration command over the already loged in session
+## Send a single configuration command over the already logged in session

 ```
             cmdParams.put("evalScript", null);